dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 Testrepository Integration
 --------------------------

-One of the purposes of this effort is to develop an entry point from Tempest that integrates directly with testrepository rather than calling out to testr with a subprocess.
-Not only is this a more sustainable design, but it allows new features in testrepository to directly propigate to the Tempest runner.
-Inversely, as the Tempest runner evolves, features that are generic enough can be pushed down the stack into testrepository.
+One of the purposes of this spec is to develop an entry point from Tempest that integrates directly with testrepository, rather than calling out to testr with a subprocess.
+Not only is this a more sustainable design, but it allows new features in testrepository to propagate more easily to the Tempest runner.
+Inversely, as the Tempest runner evolves, features that would be useful to any test runner can be pushed down the stack into testrepository.

-The planned integration point of the Tempest runner with testrepository is the `CLI UI for testr`_.
+The planned integration point of the tempest run command with testrepository is the `CLI UI for testr`_.
 However, this only one possible approach.
 The final solution is likely to evolve during development.

 .. _CLI UI for testr: https://github.com/testing-cabal/testrepository/blob/master/testrepository/commands/__init__.py#L165